 So, the time frame(s) that you use for automatic wave counts is directly dependent on your trading style and objectives.
 Unfortunately, there is no magic “best” timeframe.

-For example, if you like longer term trades (weeks, months, years), then a daily, weekly, or monthly wave count will likely work best for you.
+For example, if you like long term trades (weeks, months, years), a daily, weekly, or monthly wave count will likely work best for you.

-If you prefer faster trades (minutes, hours, or days), then starting with a larger timeframe to define context, and drilling down to smaller timeframes (5, 15, 30, 60 minutes, etc) to refine your analysis will give you the best results.
+If you prefer faster trades (minutes, hours, or days), then starting with a larger timeframe to define the market context and drilling down to smaller timeframes (5, 15, 30, 60 minutes, etc.) to refine your analysis will give you the best results.

-As noted above, regardless of the timeframe that you choose to define your trade entries and exits, for best results it is recommended that you begin your analysis with a larger timeframe wave count which defines the context for a market.
-This will help you answer questions like “are we in a long term correction?, or “are we near the top of a long term uptrend?”.
-Once you have clarity on the larger context, then drill down to smaller time frame(s) as desired, according to your objectives.
+As noted above, regardless of the timeframe that you choose to define your trade entries and exits, for best results, it is recommended that you begin your analysis with a larger timeframe wave count, which will help to define the context of a particular market.
+This approach will help you answer questions like “are we in a long term correction? or “are we near the top of a long term uptrend?”.
+Once you have clarity on the larger context, you can work your way down to smaller time frame(s) as desired, according to your objectives.

 A helpful article on our blog explores multi-timeframe analysis.